encodingx/binary/README.md

 ```

 ### Struct Tags
-#### Words
+#### Formats
+A "format" is a struct that represents a binary message or file format.
-A format is made up of one or more "words" of up to 64 bits in length,
+A format is made up of one or more "words" (see section on words below).

-in multiples of eight.
+A format struct must have one or more fields,
-The length of a word in bits must be indicated by a struct tag
+all of which must be structs and bear a tag of the format `word:"<length>"`,
+where `<length>` is an integer multiple of (eight up to a limit of 64)
-of the format `word:"<length>"`.
+indicating the number of bits in the word.

 ```go
 package demo